Bucket List: Tourist Spots and Attractions in Rome, Italy

 This charming Osteria serves a hardy, authentic Italian lunch.
 In fact, it is not open for breakfast or dinner.
 Therefore, the only time to try this traditional Osteria food and atmosphere is in the middle of a long day of touring.

-The menu is full of great options, but a great way to choose is to try the meal of the day.
-With a different home-style Italian meal featured every day, you might find yourself going back to try another!
+The menu is full of great options, but trying the meal of the day is a great way to choose.
+With a different home-style Italian meal featured daily, you might find yourself returning to try another!

 Address: Via della Croce 39